 Classic bunk beds are a lifesaver.
 Explore bunks with L-shaped options or trundle beds that conceal a spare sleeping spot.
 This is a practical solution for any kids’ room.

-Two adults play with children sitting on a bunk bed in a bright bedroom, as the kids laugh and hold toy water guns and flowers
+Two adults play with children sitting on a bunk bed in a bright bedroom

 Curtain Magic and Privacy